Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Computational details

-The amorphous glasses formed by pLJ particle systems at a pressure $P=2$ and a temperature $T=0.2 \ll \Tglass \approx 0.26$ can be viewed for sampling (production) times $\tsamp \le 10^{7}$ MCS for all practical purposes as elastic bodies \cite{WXP13,WXP13c,WXB15,WXBB15,spmP1,lyuda22a}.
-Moreover, these systems can be shown to be isotropic above distances corresponding to a couple of particle diameters \cite{spmP1,lyuda22a}.
-We briefly summarize here their macroscopic linear elastic properties.
-It is well known that the free energy increment $\delta F$ due to an applied external (small) strain $\epsab$ is given by \cite{LandauElasticity,TadmorCMTBook}
+The amorphous glasses formed by pLJ particle systems at a pressure $P=2$ and a temperature $T=0.2 \ll \Tglass \approx 0.26$ are for sampling (production) times $\tsamp \le 10^{7}$ MCS reversible {\em linear elastic bodies} whose plastic rearrangements can be neglected for all practical purposes \cite{WXP13,WXP13c,WXB15,WXBB15,spmP1,lyuda22a}.
+Moreover, these systems can be shown to be {\em isotropic} above distances corresponding to a couple of particle diameters \cite{spmP1,lyuda22a}.
+Following Eq.~(\ref{eq_ten_ten_o4}) the forth-order elastic modulus tensor $\Eabcd$ for isotropic systems may be written \cite{LandauElasticity,TadmorCMTBook}